jundalisay/spblist/content/en/research/spinoza/metaphysics/part-2/chapter-10.md

 Some people try to show the possibility of such an infinite duration stretching from the past.

-[From the fact that God is erernal, it does not follow that his effects can also be from eternity. ] First, then, they assert that the thing produced can be contemporaneous with ils cause; but because God has been from eternity then his effecls could also have been produced from eternity.
+### God is eternal.
+But his effects are not from eternity.

+First, then, they assert that the thing produced can be contemporaneous with ils cause; but because God has been from eternity then his effecls could also have been produced from eternity.

 And then they further confirm this by the example of the son of God, who was produced by the father from eternity.
 But from what has already been said, one can clearly see that they are confusing duration with eternity, and they are attributing to God merely a duration from eternity, as is also clear from the example they cite.